container-job-runner/fedora-sc-builder/README.md

 ## Description

-This stack creates a non-root user with matching id and groupid as host user,  and uses dnf to install basic support for any subset of the following:
+This stack creates a non-root user with matching user id and group id as the host user, and uses dnf to install basic support for any subset of the following:

 1. **Languages**
    - c, c++